Self-Contrastive Forward-Forward Algorithm: Results

+The STL-10 dataset is designed for semi-supervised learning tasks, where the majority of the data is unlabeled.
+We train SCFF using a four-layer convolutional neural network (CNN) with 96, 384, 1536 and 6144 filters respectively \cite{journe2022hebbian}.
+We compare its performance against both traditional supervised learning methods and other local learning algorithms.

-We also compared the test accuracies at each layer using SCFF and Backpropagation (BP) methods on CIFAR-10 and STL-10, as shown in \ref{fig:layer-acc}.
-Notably, for STL-10, SCFF achieved a final layer performance of 77.3\% higher than the one of BP: 77.02\%(Fig. \ref{fig:layer-acc}b).
+Notably, for STL-10, SCFF achieved a final layer performance of 77.30\% $\pm$ 0.12\%, higher than the one of BP: 77.02\% $\pm$ 0.22\% (Fig. \ref{fig:layer-acc}b).
 This is because the STL-10 dataset contains a large amount of unlabeled images, which limits the effectiveness of supervised BP training.
 By fine-tuning SCFF with end-to-end BP on the few labelled STL-10 examples, SCFF's accuracy further improves to 80.13\%.
 This demonstrates that SCFF is highly suitable for unsupervised pretraining followed by supervised BP training, making it ideal for semi-supervised learning approaches.

 Unlike other unsupervised learning methods, where the result is obtained solely from the final layer's output, SCFF integrates neuron information with the linear classifier from intermediate layers, leading to more comprehensive feature extraction \cite{hinton2022forward}.
-For CIFAR-10 (Fig. \ref{fig:layer-acc} a), the test accuracy for the two-layer and three-layer models was obtained by combining the outputs of all previous layers (pooled information for dimensionality reduction; see Methods section) before feeding them into the final linear classifier.
-However, because the STL-10 dataset consists of high-quality images, the number of output neurons in each layer is much larger than that in CIFAR-10.
-Therefore, for the STL-10 dataset, we did not combine outputs from previous layers for training the linear classifier, with the exception of the fourth layer.
-In this case, we combined the outputs from both the third and fourth layers for the final classification, resulting in a 1\% improvement in accuracy compared to using only the fourth layer's outputs as input to the linear classifier.
+For CIFAR-10 (Fig. \ref{fig:layer-acc}a), the test accuracy for the two-layer and three-layer models was obtained by combining the outputs of all previous layers (pooled information for dimensionality reduction; see Methods section) before feeding them into the final linear classifier.
+For the STL-10 dataset, we combined the outputs from both the third and fourth layers for the final classification, resulting in a 1\% improvement in accuracy compared to using only the fourth layer's outputs as input to the linear classifier.

 By visualizing and investigating the class activation map, which highlights the importance of each region of a feature map in relation to the model's output, we can intuitively observe that after four layers, more distinct and meaningful structures emerge (see Appendix H).
 Specifically, the activation maps corresponding to higher-layer features focus on the general contours and key objects within the input, facilitating improved feature extraction and classification \cite{lafabregue2021grad}.